AO World

-AO World is an electrical retailer based in Bolton, England.
-It operates in the United Kingdom (ao.com), and previously operated in Germany (ao.de) and the Netherlands (ao.nl), specialising in household appliances and electricals.
-It is listed on the London Stock Exchange.
+AO World plc, trading as ao.com, is an electrical retailer based in Bolton, England.
+It operates in the United Kingdom (ao.com), and operated in Germany (ao.de) until July 2022 and in the Netherlands (ao.nl) until November 2019, specialising in household appliances and electricals.
+It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The company was founded under the name Appliances Online by John Roberts in 2000.
 Prior to this, during a conversation in a Bolton pub, a close friend bet Roberts £1 that he could not set up his own company and disrupt the white goods market by selling appliances online.

-As well as selling directly to consumers, the company also sold kitchen appliances on behalf of other retailers such as Next, House of Fraser and B&Q. In 2009 the company acquired the distribution business Expert Logistics enabling end-to-end control of their operation.
+As well as selling directly to consumers, the company also sold kitchen appliances on behalf of other retailers such as Next, House of Fraser and B&Q. In 2009 the company acquired the distribution business Expert Logistics, enabling end-to-end control of their operation.

-In 2013, Appliances Online rebranded to AO.com, which included a redesign of their logo to its current state.
-In the same year, the company reached one million likes on Facebook and aired their first television advertisement.
-AO.com was also presented with three awards at the 2013 Retail Week and Drapers ceremony: the Overall Award for Excellence, Best Use of Social Media and Best Pure Play Etailer.
-They were also awarded fourth place in The Times 100 Best Mid-Size Companies to Work For award and held this position the following year.
+In 2013 Appliances Online rebranded to AO.com, which included a redesign of their logo to its current state.

 In February 2014, the company was floated on the London Stock Exchange as AO World.
-The IPO allowed the company to raise funds for European expansion and AO's first overseas website, AO.de, launched in Germany later that same year.
-At the 2014 Retail Week Awards, AO.com won Best Customer Experience, Best use of Content and Best use of Social Media.
+The IPO allowed the company to raise funds for European expansion.

-In 2015, AO.com announced plans for their second overseas website, AO.nl In the same year, a number of AO employees completed a Germany to Bolton bike ride to raise money for a new playground.
-AO.com also took home the Employer of the Year award at Retail Week 2015.
+In 2015 AO.com announced plans for their second overseas website, AO.nl In the same year, a number of AO employees completed a Germany to Bolton bike ride to raise money for a new playground.

-In 2016, to support its European expansion, AO opened its 84,000 square metre headquarters in Bergheim, Germany.
-AO.com also expanded its distribution facility in Crewe with the addition of the Omega building, giving the company 740,000 square feet of warehouse space.
-AO.com also won the Customer Experience Initiative award at Retail Week 2016.